imnotkind/pintos/readme.txt

 git pull origin master
 #ONLY SOURCE is in git, so don't forget to make clean, build again!

+#if you want to establish the source to a particular commit state
+git reset --hard <hash>

 #if you want to ignore some file or folder, go to .git/info/exclude and add the name of it.